TimmyAyo1/DC-Week-3/README.md

 STEP 8: Else, If userGuess is less than computerNumber, return a message to the user e.g. "Too low, try again", then continue to re-prompt user to guess again.

 STEP 9: Else, If userGuess is equal to computerNumber, return a message to the user e.g. "YES!
 You beat the matrix", end the loop and program.

+# Peer Comment
+This report doesn't contain the algorithm codes.
+I think it should as the requirements asked us to make suggestion, improvements or fix a potential user error.
+I am still expecting that you add the algorithm to either your README file or as a new file

+This is a clear, well-structured, and straightforward step-by-step algorithm.
+Each stage is logically presented and easy to follow.
+Great work, well done.